umap-project/umap/docs/docker.md

 ```bash
 docker compose up
 ```
 ... and let it run some initial setup until the output quiesces with a message about spawning uWSGI workers.
-Because there is a race between the time the app tries to connect to the DB and when the DB is actually ready, you might see a few exceptions/erros about 'psychopg' being unable to connect.
+Because there is a race between the time the app tries to connect to the DB and when the DB is actually ready, you might see a few exceptions/errors about 'psycopg' being unable to connect.
 This should sort itself out as the app retries.

 ### Create superuser